Steph Curry has stayed true to himself

 He is young, scrappy, and has an adorable daughter who is as comfortable in front of the camera as her dad.
 Steph Curry has a wife he adores, has no off the court issues and has a refreshing appearance of little boy innocence and humility that is very seldom seen in the NBA, let alone in professional sports as a whole.
 He is in fact, the brandface the NBA has wanted to portray for some time.
 Kids see themselves as Curry and adults marvel in his performance.

-Let’s hope Steph Curry keeps it up.
+Let’s hope Steph Curry keeps it up

 That is a heavy weight to bear for anyone and athletes have let us down before.
 But Curry appears to take it all in stride.
-His NBA successes have changed him little since his time at Davidson, a small private college in North Carolina.
+His NBA successes seems to have changed him little since his time at Davidson, a small private college in North Carolina.
 His fame and newfound money have apparently not altered his sense of himself.
 This is a lesson brands must always remember – stay true to who you are.

 In a world where consumer tastes and desires seem to be constantly changing, brands are trying to reinvent themselves to keep up.
 What inevitably happens is that, as they reinvent themselves, they forget who they are and where they come from.